Secure-Embedded-Systems/fault-resistant-aes/README.md

 This work exists for education and research.
 This repository exists as a reference for people working on bitslicing.

-Approximate footprint for encryption only on 64 bit Intel with GCC 4.8.4: 8000-9000 KB
+Approximate footprint for encryption only on 64 bit Intel with GCC 4.8.4: 8000-9000 bytes

 Encryption performance on 64 bit Intel 4790: TDB